webpack/webpack-cli/MIGRATE.md

 };
 ```
-## Changes Reflected after migration
+## Changes reflected after migration
-In summary, we can see the follow changes were made
+We can see the follow changes after migration:
 1. The webpack schema for using loaders has changed
     - `loaders` is now `module.rules`
     -  `query` is now `options`
-1. All loaders now have to have the *loader* suffix, e.g. `babel` -> `babel-loader`
+2. All loaders now have to have the *loader* suffix, e.g. `babel` -> `babel-loader`
+3.  `NamedModulesPlugin` migrated to `optimizations.namedModules`
+4.  `NoEmitOnErrorsPlugin` migrated to `optimizations.noEmitOnErrors`
+5.  `ModuleConcatenationPlugin` migrated to `optimizations.concatenateModules`
 ---
 **Note: This command does NOT handle updating dependencies in _package.json_, it is only a migration tool for the config
 file itself.
 Users are expected to manage dependencies themselves.**